 If you want to enjoy Poland Springs Sparkling Energy Water and the multiple flavors they offer, use moderation.
 This is the best way to ensure you get the energy boost you’re seeking without any of the adverse side effects having too much caffeine may cause.

-Having a bit of energy added into your water isn’t a bad thing if you’re an adult consumer who understands your body and what it can handle when it comes to caffeine levels.
+Having a bit of energy added to your water isn’t a bad thing if you’re an adult consumer who understands your body and what it can handle when it comes to caffeine levels.
 If you want to have an added boost of caffeine, but prefer sticking to water instead of energy drinks and coffee, Poland Springs Sparkling Energy Water is a great way to do it.
 You’ll get the refreshment of natural water and flavors while also having the added caffeine to help you through a busy day.